carlosmccosta/effective-parakeet/README.md

 TODO

-## Examples
+## Samples

 In the zivid_samples package we have added several example nodes in C++ and Python that demonstrate how to use the Zivid camera in ROS.
 These samples can be used as a starting point for your own project.

 ### Sample Capture

-This sample performs a single-capture 3 times per second repeatedly.
+This sample performs a single-capture repeatedly.
 This sample shows how to configure the capture settings using `dynamic_reconfigure`, how to subscribe to the `zivid_camera/point_cloud` topic, and how to invoke the capture service.